12.2.8: Mastering Ping and Traceroute for Network Troubleshooting

 Troubleshooting Firewall Issues: Firewalls can block ICMP packets, preventing

-from working correctly.
-Temporarily disabling firewalls can help diagnose these issues. -
+pingandtraceroutefrom working correctly.
+Temporarily disabling firewalls can help diagnose these issues That's the part that actually makes a difference.. -

 Understanding ICMP Restrictions: Some networks intentionally block ICMP traffic for security reasons.
 This can limit the effectiveness of